-Object to coerce from, either of type matrix or grpahNEL from

-Character giving class to coerce to.
-Either "matrix" or "graphNEL". t.o
+from Object to coerce from, either of type matrix or grpahNEL to Character giving class to coerce to.
+Either "matrix" or "graphNEL".

-Strict object checking. strict
+strict Strict object checking.

 In the functions ftM2adjM and ftM2graphNEL, a from/to matrix ft is converted into an adjacency matrix or a graphNEL object respectively.
 In ft, the first column represents the from nodes and the second column the to nodes.